 Suddenly I realised Mr and Mrs Love were missing from our group.
-Where had they wondered off, I thought to myself.
-Excusing myself from my companions – visit to the loo pretext – I went looking for them.
-There were voices coming from the master bedroom.
-I stopped at the door.
+Where had they wandered off, I thought to myself.

 Mrs Love asked Mr Love what her fault was.
 Mr Notorious was just making small talk with her and she was just being polite to him.
 And wasn’t he Mr Love’s best friend, she asked.
 How could she avoid him?
 There was nothing from her side, so why accuse her, she challenged.
 It was he was jealous – quite unjustifiably so, in her opinion – and he should get it out of his head before it ruined their marital bliss.
 I heard Mr Love um-ing and uh-ing, imagined him squirming with discomfort.